kambleprathamesh/Algo-Root/README.md

 ## Deployed Link: **https://algo-root-blush.vercel.app/tasks**

-# 🚀 Task Management API
+# 🚀 Task Management APPLICATION
 **Task Management API** built with Node.js, Express, and Prisma, using PostgreSQL as the database.

 ---